“China in the World Today:” Register Now!

 Sept 12, 2024

-Rights groups warn this bill is likely to erode civil liberties and human rights.
-Passed with minimal scrutiny, Bill C-70 amends key security and criminal laws, threatening fundamental freedoms, including free speech, assembly, and privacy, and could be used for profiling based on politics, race, religion, or nationality.
+Rights groups warn Bill C-70 is likely to erode civil liberties and human rights.
+Passed with minimal scrutiny, this bill amends key security and criminal laws, threatening fundamental freedoms, including free speech, assembly, and privacy, and could be used for profiling based on politics, race, religion, or nationality.

 SUBMISSIONS